 West Country Road Project

 As per Council's Road Surfacing and Other Major Projects Policy, funding is put into reserve annually for major grading projects in remote areas of the County.
-In 2017, 5.2 km of the Northfork Road as tendered and constructed.
-The 2018 budget proposes constructing the next 5.5 km's of the Northfork Road.
+In 2017, 5.2 km of the Northfork Road was tendered and constructed.
+This project was completed in 2019.

-Resource roads are primarily used by industry, see a high amount of truck traffic and often are only seasonal usage.
-Due to the nature of these roads, the remote location and topography commonly associated with these roads re-construction costs are very high.
+Resource roads are primarily used by industry, see a high amount of truck traffic and often have seasonal usage.
+Re-construction costs of these roads are very high due to the remote location and topography commonly associated with these roads.
 Clearwater County continues to annually monitor and apply for grant funding for these types of roads.

 New Road Construction